 Here's How to Reach Us

-While we're operating under restrictions related to COVID-19 for the 2022 winter quarter, you can still speak with your counselor by phone, email or Zoom videoconference.
+You can speak with your counselor by phone, email or Zoom videoconference.

 Here's how you can reach us:

 - Email: firstname.lastname@example.org

 - Visit the DSS Virtual Help Desk - Speak to a DSS specialist live.
 No appointment needed.

 Tuesdays and Thursdays, 9:00 a.m. - 11:00 a.m.

 To reach our Virtual Help Desk (Zoom Link), select one of the images below:

 Thank you for your patience, understanding and flexibility.

 Our mission is to assist students with disabilities to participate fully in De Anza College's classes, programs and services as they pursue personal, vocational and educational goals.
 De Anza was and early adopter of support programs for college students with disabilities in California.
 The DSS program was established in 1973.